Meta-DiffuB/Meta-DiffuB/SupplementedTables.md

 <br>
 <br>

 **Supplemented Table 3**: More baselines compared with our Meta-DiffuB.
 DiffuSeq-V2 does not report the result on QG dataset.
+When S2S-Diffusion models are used as the exploiter models in our Meta-Diffu$B$ framework and are trained from scratch, they achieve performance that surpasses their original results, as indicated in bold.
 <table>
   <tr>
     <th rowspan="2">Methods</th>